divjotarora/specifications/source/retryable-writes/retryable-writes.rst

 Changes
 =======

+2020-12-01: Change the retry policy to link to the client-side operations timeout specification

 2020-09-01: State the the driver should only add the RetryableWriteError label to network errors when connected to a 4.4+ server.